tgsmith61591/beautiful-jekyll/_posts/2018-07-02-conda-spark.md

 ## Epilogue

 And that's it!
 Two approaches to a modular & sustainable Pyspark cluster deployment pattern.
+By shipping anaconda environments, you can avoid permissions errors, version mismatch problems, and other cluster management woes.

 **Questions?
 Technical remarks?
 Feel free to email me at taylor.smith@alkaline-ml.com, or leave a comment below**